 Value Composite Two (VC2) is an adaptation of the VC1 factor described above.
 O'Shaughnessy found that the addition of shareholder yield can improve the results of the pure play Value Factor One.
 This composite is the combination of the following factors:

 - Shareholder Yield

-As with the VC1, companies are put into groups from 1 to 100 for each ratio and the individual scores are summed up.
+As with the VC1, companies are grouped from 1 to 100 for each ratio, and the individual scores are summed up.
 This total score is then put into groups again from 1 to 100.
 1 is cheap, 100 is expensive.